Last Updated: June 4, 2024

 Mob Life

-Even though his father tried to dissuade him, he still opted to join organized crime at the age of 23.
-Initially he drifted into the Cosa Nostra (the Colombo crime family).
-At first, Gravano was initially involved in crimes such as armed robbery, larceny, and hijacking.
-Gravano quickly became a favorite of the family boss Joe Colombo.
-Sammy committed his first murder in 1970, killing Joseph Colucci, who had been having an affair with someone in the group's wife.
+Even though his father tried to dissuade him, Sammy still opted to join organized crime at the age of 23.
+Initially, he drifted into the Cosa Nostra (the Colombo crime family).
+Gravano was initially involved in crimes such as armed robbery, larceny, and hijacking.
+He quickly became a favorite of the family boss, Joe Colombo.
+Sammy committed his first murder in 1970, killing Joseph Colucci, who had been having an affair with the wife of someone in the group.

 Sammy Gravano Net Worth